Get Started with Confluent Cloud on the Azure Marketplace with Pay As You Go¶

 - Click the More Info link in the Tenant Information section.

-- Click Profile under Manage in the left navigation menu.
+- Click View profile under My feed.
 Your Azure AD email address appears in the Identity section under User Principle Name.
+Also check the Alternate email entry in the Contact info section.

 To purchase, you must be logged in to the Azure Marketplace and you must have permission to purchase, which means you must be the subscription owner or you must have contributor permissions.
 For more information, see Azure Marketplace purchasing in the Azure documentation.